EnterpriseDB/tpa/docs/platform-docker.md

 dependencies, etc.

-Care must be taken to ensure that anything preinstalled does not conflict with setup TPAexec does during provisioning and deployment.
+Care must be taken to ensure that anything preinstalled does not conflict with whatever setup TPAexec does during provisioning and deployment.
 In particular, you should not preinstall PostgreSQL on your base images - but installing PostgreSQL's dependencies can be useful.
-So can pre-populating the yum cache with PostgreSQL packages can be useful.
+So pre-populating the yum cache with PostgreSQL packages can be useful.